The Warrior. The Buddha. The Battle Within.

 Stillness that does not collapse into passivity.

-Not the absence of inner conflict, but a more conscious relationship with it.
+but a more conscious relationship with it.

 Most of us are not lacking courage or awareness.